RedHatQE/widgetastic.core/README.rst

 - Clone
 - Create a branch in your repository for your feature or fix
 - Write the code, make sure you add unit tests.
+- Use ``pre-commit`` when committing to enforce code style
-- Run ``tox`` to ensure your change does not break other things
+- Run ``pytest`` to run unit tests
-- Push
-- Create a pull request
+- Push to your fork and create a pull request
+- Observe checks in GitHub for further docs and build testing